JonathanLogan/nearcall/README.md

 Returns execution errors in original format (exit code 2) on stderr.
 On success no data is printed (exit code 0), unless "-v" flag is given.

+## Credentials/Keys

+nearcall reads account keys from $Home/.near-credentials/$NETWORK/$ACCOUNT.json, like near-cli.
+Hardware wallets are NOT supported.

 ## Supported encodings:

   - Binary (as is)